Easy Coleslaw Recipe

 • If it’s too acidic add more mayo.

-How To Make Coleslaw
+How To Make An Easy Coleslaw

 In a large bowl combine and toss together the cabbage and the carrots.
 Pour the dressing and mix with tongs.
-We like to pick up and rotate the slaw until the dressing completely coats everything.
+We like to pick up and rotate the coleslaw until the dressing completely coats everything.
 Then add the freshly cracked pepper and mix one last time.

 Cole slaw in a large bowl